 “From the earliest times, the Church, to which the mission of preaching the Gospel and of baptizing was entrusted, has baptized not only adults but children as well.
 Our Lord said: ‘Unless a man is reborn in water and the Holy Spirit, he cannot enter the kingdom of God.’
 The Church has always understood these words to mean that children should not be deprived of baptism, because they are baptized in the faith of the Church, a faith proclaimed for them by their parents and godparents, who represent both the local Church and the whole society of saints and believers: ‘The whole Church is the mother of all and the mother of each.’

 To fulfill the true meaning of the sacrament, children must later be formed in the faith in which they have been baptized.
 The foundation of this formation will be the sacrament itself that they have already received.
 Christian formation, which is their due, seeks to lead them gradually to learn God’s plan in Christ, so that they may ultimately accept for themselves the faith in which they have been baptized.”

 Parents requesting the Sacrament of Baptism for their children should be registered members of the parish and should contact the parish office to begin scheduling the sacrament.

 Please plan for ahead, a baptism class is required in order to fully understand the gravity of the sacrament.
 It is best that parents try to see that their children are baptized within the first few weeks after birth.
 To set up a time to attend a baptism class, email Deacon Chris Baker at email@example.com

-Parents who have already attended a baptism class my complete these forms and drop them off at the Parish Office or email them to: firstname.lastname@example.org.
+Parents who have already attended a baptism class may complete these forms and drop them off at the Parish Office or email them to: firstname.lastname@example.org.

 Obtaining Baptismal Records

-To obtain a copy of your certificate of Baptism, Marriage, First Holy Communion and/or Confirmation, or you may call the Parish Office or submit a written request to:
+To obtain a copy of your certificate of Baptism, Marriage, First Holy Communion and/or Confirmation, or you may call the Parish Office or submit this form: Sacramental Record Request Form Fillable: